-The whole staff team had annual appraisals.
+The dental nurses had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.

 Staff told us they completed 'highly recommended' training as per General Dental Council professional standards.
 This included undertaking medical emergencies and basic life support training annually.
-However not all of the required records were in the staff files to evidence training had been undertaken.

 The General Dental Council also requires clinical staff to complete continuing professional development.
-Staff told us the practice provided support and encouragement for them to do so.
-However dental nurses spoken with had limited understanding of the new GDC requirement enhanced CPD.
+The practice provided support and encouragement for them to do so.